AdobeDocs/experience-manager-65.en/help/sites-developing/extending-cloud-config.md

 ### Template {#template}

-Your template will extend the base template:
+Your template extends the base template:

 `cq/cloudserviceconfigs/templates/configpage`

-and define a `resourceType` that points to the custom component.
+And define a `resourceType` that points to the custom component.

 ```xml
 /libs/cq/analytics/templates/sitecatalyst